SyDr/sdmm/README.md

 Installing
 ----------
 Download and install from [releases](./releases) page.
-- TODO: unify build scripts for release and release-static configuration.
 - TODO: get WebView2Loader.dll from VCPKG location (and check, why it's not copied automatically).

 Development